The Little Known & Hidden Side of Arlington

 Just across Arlington’s Army Navy Drive from Fashion Centre at Pentagon City, you can easily access via tunnel the National 9/11 Pentagon Memorial which honors the 184 lives lost at the site in 2001.

 “You walk across the street to the outer Pentagon parking lot, through a really cool tunnel under the I-395 highway and a walk on a well designated path to the memorial,” wrote blogger Nick Saraceni.
+“Never felt so safe with so many service members walking through the tunnel,” wrote one TripAdvisor reviewer.

 Related Stories